 Outreach programs are approximately one-and-a-half hours in duration and are geared to accommodate one class at a time.

 In-School Program Flyer - NVCA Tiffin Outreach Program

-Nature Discovery - Kindergarten to Grade 1
+Nature Discovery - Kindergarten and Grade 1

 After learning about the five senses, children will explore the natural world through experiential activities aimed to heighten awareness of the outdoor environment.